asvae/laravel-fixtures/README.md

 ## Intention
 When working with database, sometimes we need to modify schema, and sometimes data.
 Doing both things in laravel migrations is painful.
-This package gives simple means to keep schema changes in migrations and data changes in fixtures.
+This package gives simple means to keep two of them separately.

 ## Installation
 Install via composer: